idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

 To help with the last two questions, this document has the list of expectations for the current level, and next level.
 For each expectation, you fill in your self assessment of where you are at on the expectations relative to level, sometimes it's below, at or above.
 This is great tool to ensure you and those supporting you are in sync, and that they can best support you.

-### How do you support folks by pre-writing self assessments?
+### How do you support folks by pre-writing self assessments

 Think through what will be delivered in the next 1-6 months, and how it will be delivered.